 Audiobook Pick-of-the-Week: Stranger in a Strange Land (unabridged), by Robert A. Heinlein, narrated by Christopher Hurt

 Writing Prompt: Take a character of yours, and split that character into a character and a foil.

 This episode of Writing Excuses has been brought to you by Audible.

 Visit http://AudiblePodcast.com/excuse for a free trial membership.

 Audible Free Trial Details

-This entry was posted on Sunday, June 10th, 2012 at 5:00 pm and is filed under Characters, Pacing, POV, Project in Depth, Season 7, Setting, Structure, World Building.
+This entry was posted on Sunday, June 10th, 2012 at 5:00 pm and is filed under Project in Depth, Season 7, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.